razzaq-99/Flutter_GetX_State_Management/README.md

 A new Flutter project.

 # In This repo : You Will find code of following topics.
-Getx Roadmap
+Getx Roadmap -
-Creating our Project and adding Getx Pacakages
+Creating our Project and adding Getx Pacakages -
-Get Material App (Why we used Get Material App)
+Get Material App (Why we used Get Material App) -
-GetX as utilities
+GetX as utilities -
-GetX Snackbar
+GetX Snackbar -
-Getx Dialog Alert
+Getx Dialog Alert -
-Getx Bottom Sheet
+Getx Bottom Sheet -
-Getx Change Light & Dark Theme with GetX Flutter
-Getx Navigator & Routes (How to pass data between different screens) Get height & Get widh
+Getx Change Light & Dark Theme with GetX Flutter - Getx Navigator & Routes (How to pass data between different screens) - Get height & Get width -
-GetX Localization Change the Language of the App i.g Englihs, Urdu, Hindi
+GetX Localization Change the Language of the App i.g Englihs, Urdu, Hindi -

 ## Getting Started